gfbio/layout_prototyping/README.md

 This is the place to collect all basic layout ideas and suggestions, which are based ob plain HTML5, CSS, javascript, etc...

+## Development status

+The main basis for developments is the development-branch (quite obvious ...).
+Please create new branches based on the development-branch.

 ## See it live

 Mostly all content of this repository can be accessed as a live example